Special Events Volunteers

 - Contact information: (510) 792-0222, ext.
 362 for the Visitor Services Intern or Paul Mueller at ext.
 361

 - Scope of work: Join thousands of people around the world for International Coastal Clean-Up Day.
 Help wildlife and the environment!
 You can either remove invasive weeds or pick up trash along the parking lot and trails.
-We’ll supply plastic gloves (or bring your own) and trash and recycling bags.
+We will supply plastic gloves (or bring your own) and trash and recycling bags.
 You supply energy, sturdy shoes, sun protection, and clothes you don’t mind getting dirty.
 Bring a reusable water bottle.
 No reservations necessary.
 Children under age 18 must have parental approval.

 - Location: The event is located in the vicinity of the Fishing Pier at the end of Marshlands Road at Don Edwards San Francisco Bay National Wildlife Refuge in Fremont, CA. The target area of the cleanup and weed pulling operation will be the: Shoreline Trail South and North, Fishing Pier, Fishing Pier Parking Lot and adjacent areas, and Marshlands Road up to where the bike lane from the Dumbarton Bridge meets Marshlands Road.
 Crescent trail can also be considered once the trail is re-opened.
 Some volunteers will be shuttled to areas along the Shoreline Trail as long as the levee road is not wet.
 Most will work closer to the fishing pier and walk on their own to other assigned areas.
 There will also be substantial work possible close to the parking area without the need to walk very far.